Today we are going to cover how to use the Cricut Perforation Blade. This is the last blade in our series on the new tools and it’s a fun one.

 This is the bottom line, right?
 Do you REALLY need this new tool for the Cricut Maker?
 You can actually draw short cut lines to get the same effect as this blade.
 It does take some time but it is doable.

-- Or you want to save time when creating and will be using perf lines in your projects.
+- Or if you want to save time when creating and will be using perf lines in your projects.

 We would love to see what you are making with your new Cricut Maker tools!
 Be sure to join our Facebook group and show off your creations.

 The new perf tool from Cricut has a ton of fun possibilities!
 I know that I am dreaming up a few projects myself.
 What about you?
-Will you be purchasing the new Cricut perforation blade?
+Will you be purchasing the new Cricut Perforation Blade?